-Beast gaming delivers and awesome lottery style game in their Shockwave Keno.
+Beast gaming delivers an awesome lottery style game in their Shockwave Keno.
 Players can choose between 1 and 10 numbers from the 80 on the keno board to predict hits from the 20 numbers to be drawn.
 Shockwave Keno features a “Lightning Ball” and if it is one of your selected numbers a 4x multiplier will be in effect for that game.
 To play the game choose up to 10 numbers by clicking on the board.
 If you change your mind on a number click it again to deselect, or click the Clear button to remove all picks.

 Choose a chip size ranging from 0.05 to 1.00 and bet 1-4 chips on the game.
 Click 1 Game, 5 Games, or 10 Games to play that many draws in a row.
-Click the Turbo button to speed up or slow down game play.
+Click the Turbo button to speed up or slow down gameplay.
 Your results for each draw will be shown on the Results board.

 Shockwave Keno Pro